wearethoughtfox/ashbright/_situations/transform.md

 layout: situations
 title: Transformation
 image: transformation
-excerpt: Poor communication is one of the main causes of failure in change programmes.
+description: Poor communication is one of the main causes of failure in change programmes.
 Ashbright works alongside CEOs and management consultants to ensure change programmes succeed.
 date:   2017-01-03
 ---